• Skip to main content

 Where can I check my HSA balance?

-Typically, this is done online through the company’s portal.
+You can often do this online through the company’s portal.

 Can HSA funds be used for spouses?